 The eye drops help reduce the risk of infection and inflammation after surgery and may be necessary for one to two months.
 For more information on how to put eye drops in click button

 The main thing to consider following eye surgery is to reduce the risk of infection in the eye, so it’s important to avoid any environments or activities that would increase this risk eg dusty gardens and swimming pools.
-Remember – please don’t rub your eyes, as this may make it sore.
+Remember – please don’t rub your eye, as this may make it sore.

 Glasses – For most patients your vision will have improved following surgery and you will require a new prescription if you wear glasses.